 In 2010, he was a finalist for the Pulitzer Prize in local reporting and won the Dart Award and Casey Medal for a series called "For Their Own Good," about abuse at Florida's oldest reform school.
-He lives in Tampa with his wife Jennifer and three children.
+He is the author of the New York Times bestseller Grandma Gatewood’s Walk: The Inspiring Story of the Woman Who Saved the Appalachian Trail and The Leper Spy: The Story of an Unlikely Hero of World War II.
+He lives in Tampa with his wife, Jennifer, and three children.

 Ten secrets to reporting, pitching and writing nonfiction books.
 Ben Montgomery, author of "The Leper Spy: The Story of an Unlikely Hero of World War II" and the NYT bestselling "Grandma Gatewood's Walk: The Inspiring Story of the Woman who Saved the Appalachian Trail," relays the lessons learnedfrom the process of making a book, from idea to publication.

 Thursday Pre-Con Workshop – Dirty Little Narrative

 How to make your true short stories for magazines and newspapers sing.
 Ben Montgomery, a prize-winning enterprise reporter for the Tampa Bay Times, shares tips on how to report for narrative and breath life into your words.